 We fully appreciate that school assemblies provide an excellent opportunity to bring members of a school together and create a sense of community; we recognise that assemblies with an ethical framework can make a vital contribution to school life.
 We do not however believe that it is appropriate to do so within a religious context.

-The National Secular Society has long campaigned for an end to compulsory worship in schools and uses every possible opportunity to challenge the existing legislation.
+We have long campaigned for an end to compulsory worship in schools and use every possible opportunity to challenge the existing legislation.